symfony/symfony-docs/security.rst

 .. image:: /_images/security/anonymous_wdt.png
    :align: center

-Visiting a secured section doesn't necessarily require you to authenticate (e.g. the login form has to be accessible or some parts of your application are public).
+Visiting a URL under a firewall doesn't necessarily require you to be authenticated (e.g. the login form has to be accessible or some parts of your application are public).
 You'll learn how to restrict access to URLs, controllers or anything else within your firewall in the :ref:`access control